crabisoft/git-pulse/README.md

 the first source; `/settings` to `/settings/general`; everything else to the dashboard.

+**Settings is an application-wide module.** The topbar source picker drives the reading pages only, and is hidden under Settings.
+The two sections that need a source — classification rules and ticket rules — carry it in their own URL and pick it through their own selector, shown in the section head.
+Two controls over one value would be one too many, and it keeps the two scopes independent: changing source under Settings does not move the dashboard, and the reverse holds.
+Moving between the two source-bound sections carries the current source across, so the scope is never silently reset.

 The source segment is the **slug** (`Source.slug`), a URL-safe and unique form of the name: `SISMIC — Prod` gives `/dashboard/sismic-prod`.
 Two sources with the same name are disambiguated by a suffix (`prod`, `prod-2`).
 The API itself